Stanford visits Cal following Tyson’s 30-point showing - WTOP News

 Berkeley, California; Friday, 10 p.m.
 EST

-BOTTOM LINE: Cal takes on the Stanford Cardinal after Jaylon Tyson scored 30 points in Cal’s 81-75 overtime victory over the Washington State Cougars.
+BOTTOM LINE: Cal hosts the Stanford Cardinal after Jaylon Tyson scored 30 points in Cal’s 81-75 overtime victory over the Washington State Cougars.

 The Golden Bears are 6-5 on their home court.
-Cal is sixth in the Pac-12 with 24.6 defensive rebounds per game led by Fardaws Aimaq averaging 7.1.
+Cal is fifth in the Pac-12 in rebounding averaging 37.4 rebounds.
+Fardaws Aimaq leads the Golden Bears with 10.7 boards.

-The Cardinal are 5-3 in conference games.
-Stanford is 0-2 in games decided by less than 4 points.
+The Cardinal are 5-3 in Pac-12 play.
+Stanford is 5-0 when it wins the turnover battle and averages 12.3 turnovers per game.

-The Golden Bears and Cardinal match up Friday for the first time in conference play this season.
+The Golden Bears and Cardinal square off Friday for the first time in Pac-12 play this season.

-Maxime Raynaud is scoring 14.1 points per game and averaging 9.7 rebounds for the Cardinal.
-Kanaan Carlyle is averaging 2.1 made 3-pointers over the last 10 games for Stanford.
+Spencer Jones averages 2.2 made 3-pointers per game for the Cardinal, scoring 12.0 points while shooting 45.2% from beyond the arc.
+Kanaan Carlyle is averaging 15.7 points over the last 10 games for Stanford.

 LAST 10 GAMES: Golden Bears: 4-6, averaging 75.0 points, 36.5 rebounds, 13.9 assists, 6.2 steals and 2.8 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 77.5 points per game.